kevin-krug/react-resize-listener/README.md

 ## Usage / API

-Simply render the ResizeListener Component as a child of the Component you would like to add resize handling to in your React Typescript project.
+Simply render the ResizeListener Component as a child of the Component you would like to add resize handling to in your React project (written in jsx or tsx).

 ```jsx
 import React, {Component} from 'react';